 You follow tentatively, things flinging themselves at you, hurting.

-Deeper into the basement, crying echoes through corridors.
-Red lights flash from the boiler lights.
-A newspaper says a child's severed head was found in a dryer, and you then immediately find yourself in a laundry room.
+Deeper in the basement, the sound of crying echoes through corridors.
+Red lights flash from the boiler.
+A newspaper says a child’s severed head was found in a dryer, and you then immediately find yourself in a laundry room.

 Slowly, you search the dryers.
-Finally, you sigh, there's a key in one that lets you through the door.
-You switch the power on; the elevator is now working.
+Finally, you sigh—there's a key in one that lets you through the door.
+You switch the power on, and the elevator is now working.

-A child's drawing is found in the bedroom, of a family where everyone is happy but for the enraged, terrifying father figure.
-A bedroom where the lamps shake, the lights go off and back on and "GET OUT" is written blood red on the wall.
+A child’s drawing is found in the bedroom, of a family in which everyone is happy but for the enraged, terrifying father figure.
+Here the the lamps shake, the lights go off and back on, and “GET OUT” is written in blood red on the wall.

 It is at this point that I want to leave the hotel.